hswolff/tvchat/README.md

   DONE: Show count of how many people are in each chatroom on the home page so you know where conversations are

-  Additionally group shows that have people chatting at top and rest at the bottom.
+  DONE: Additionally Group shows that have people chatting at top and rest at the bottom.

 Infra: